 It is important to demonstrate at an interview good appearance as well as good manners.

 Dress for the job you want, not for the job you have

 Do your research.
 Find out what their employees wear and then dress as they are or nicer than that.
 Whenever you are in doubt, the best policy is to call ahead and inquire about the dress requirements.

 The proper business dress for an interview is, for men, a conservative suit and tie in subdued colours (black, dark grey or brown) and, for women, a conservative suit or dress (preferred colours are black, dark grey or green, brown and beige).

 Caps, bandannas, athletic shoes, sweats, unkempt clothes, jeans, singlets, open shoes and thongs are never acceptable.
 If the wind was blowing, comb your hair before making the first contact at the reception.
 Do not carry a water bottle or coffee mug.
 Carry only a slim folder holding your job application documents and CVs.
 Do not chew anything.

 In Poland, how you dress is one of the most important parts of being hired

 Other Poland Dress Code Info

 We hope that your Poland job search will be successful.
-The Poland dress code is an integral part of Poland job interview because how you dress is one of the most important attributes in not hired for available jobs.
+The Poland dress code is an integral part of Poland job interviews because how you dress is one of the most important attributes in not being hired for available jobs.

 Good luck with your Poland dress code!